djalbat/reaction-with-style/README.md

 `;
 ```
+For class components the pattern is essentially the same, albeit to be found in the `render()` method.

-This makes the identification of HTML elements in your browser's developer tools with their corresponding components far easier.
+Placeholder class names make the association of DOM elements in your browser's developer tools with their corresponding components far easier.

 ## An example of functional classes